PureTalk Phone Plans for Seniors

 Cost

-The Unlimited plan costs $55 per month, which is pretty solid for unlimited data.
+The Unlimited plan costs $55 per month, which is pretty solid for unlimited data and 20 GB of hotspot data.
 It may be the plan for you if you’re in the market for a new phone, because you can get $200 off a new device with this plan.
-Just remember that discount means you’ll need to agree to 30 months of service and device protection.
+Just remember that discount means you’ll need to agree to 36 months of service and monthly device protection fees, which are currently $8 a month.

 >> You Might Like: Budgeting Tips for Seniors